dandelion64-Archives/kali-nethunter-app-mirror/README.md

-# Nethunter Application for Android
+# NetHunter Application for Android

-This is the next-gen Nethunter app, which acts as an installer, updater, and interface for the Kali Linux chroot.
+This is the next-gen NetHunter app, which acts as an installer, updater, and interface for the Kali Linux chroot.

 ## Setting up Android Studio

-You may want to build a version of the Nethunter application for testing or own peace of mind.
+You may want to build a version of the NetHunter application for testing or own peace of mind.
 Here's a quick guide on getting started.

 [Download Android Studio](http://developer.android.com/sdk/index.html)